Queer Gardens: Pleasures in 4 Bases by Arjun Lal

 collaborating artists

-Centering queer liberation at Halifax Pride 2021, Arjun Lal’s Queer Gardens: Pleasures in 4 Bases is a collaborative art activation that creates spaces for the enjoyment of the Queer community at large.
+Centering queer liberation at Halifax Pride 2021, Arjun Lal’s Queer Gardens: Pleasures in 4 Bases is a collaborative art activation that created spaces for the enjoyment of the Queer community at large.

-Working with emerging artists Excel Garay, Kayza DeGraff-Ford and Wren Tian-Morris with the support of artist mentor Alize Zorlutuna and STEPS, Arjun organized a lively art show and community barbeque at Garrison Grounds in Downtown Halifax, Nova Scotia.
+Working with emerging artists, Excel Garay, Kayza DeGraff-Ford and Wren Tian-Morris, and the additional support from artist mentor Alize Zorlutuna and STEPS Public Art, Arjun organized a lively art show and community barbeque at the Garrison Grounds in Downtown Halifax, Nova Scotia.
 The project explored expressions of Queer relationships by activating the legacies of the community through art installations, capped off with a free barbecue for all to enjoy.

 Arjun Lal (he/they) is an interdisciplinary artist based in Kijipuktuk.
 His creative work has been focused on contemporary queer themes of identity, colonialism, fetish culture, and cultural fetishization.
 They are inspired by their lived experiences as a queer Indian diasporic person who has lived in cities on Turtle Island and in Berlin.